timeplus-io/docs/docs/stream-generator.md

 ## Generator Rule

-In case the field type is set as `generator`, the generated data will be based on the generation rule of [gofakeit](https://github.com/brianvoe/gofakeit), refer to [rule](https://pkg.go.dev/github.com/brianvoe/gofakeit/v6#example-Faker.Generate)
+In case the field type is set as `generator`, the generated data will be based on the generation rule of [gofakeit](https://github.com/brianvoe/gofakeit), refer to [the rule](https://pkg.go.dev/github.com/brianvoe/gofakeit/v6#example-Faker.Generate)